SMILEY4/Stevebot/stevebot-core/README.md

     ./gradlew publishToMavenLocal
     ```

-2. Include artifact in our mod project as a gradle dependency (see "stevebot-mod")
+2. Include artifact in your mod project as a gradle dependency (see "stevebot-mod" for an example)

     ```
    dependencies {